DaronPopov/Pyptx/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the swag programming license

 ## ⭐ Show Your Support